 Doing this will simply enable the feature known as “implicit intersection” and it will reduce the multiple values to a single value automatically.

 I hope you have found this tutorial helpful.
-If you are facing any other issue related to this specific one then do let us know by sharing your experience on our social media FB and Twitter Pages.
+If you are facing any issues related to this specific topic then do let us know by sharing your experience on our social media FB and Twitter Pages.